0x80/mono-ts/README.md

 - Exclude certain libraries from auto-imports.
 I have been using my own `assert` implementation for example, but VSCode regularly imported it from libraries like `node:console`, `node:assert` and `Joi` instead.

+## Still Not Quite There Yet

+There are still a few things I would like have figured out:

+- [ ] Live code reloads for the "internal packages" like @mono/common.
+Currently
+      a change in `areWeThereYet` doesn't propagate to the rendered page when the dev server is running.
+- [ ] Live code changes for functions in the Firestore emulator.
+This would require isolate to become an integral part of the firebase-tools deploy command, so that the isolation only happens on the actual deployment and not pre-deploy, because pre-deploy also affects the emulator.